Updated on

 Commercial truck drivers are no different.
 If the driver's job is to transport packages and collect delivery confirmation, they need the tools to do this.

 More tasks means longer onboarding.
 More complex tools and systems means longer onboarding.
-The trick, therefore, is to remove all extra tasks and go for smarter, easy-to-use tools that help drivers do more in less time.
+The trick, therefore, is to remove all extra tasks and go for smarter, easy-to-use driver onboarding apps that help drivers do more in less time.

 Let's take it one step at a time.